nithinmuthukumar/shrs_sound/README.md

 </div>

 This crate provides a plugin for playing sounds within hooks in the `shrs` framework.
 Users can easily integrate sound playback functionality into their shell.
+## Usage
+See [examples](https://github.com/nithinmuthukumar/shrs_sound/blob/main/examples/basic.rs) for hook examples and how to register.
 ## Installation

 Add this crate as a dependency in your `Cargo.toml`: